Monthly Archives: October 2011

 Linda Brucesmith is a Brisbane-based writer and public relations consultant.

 Her public relations business and clients have provided her with unique perspectives on tourism, hospitality, food, horticulture, medicine, mining, dance, academia, media and the internet.
-She has worked as a magazine and newspaper journalist in Sydney, Melbourne, the
+She

 Read more…